openbikesensor/OpenBikeSensorFirmware/docs/guides/02_setup.md

 * Connect sensor

-Alternatively you can also download the dependencies yourself and install it with the Arduino IDE.
+Alternatively you can also download the dependencies yourself and install it with the Arduino IDE (see below).

+### Troubleshooting
+* Can't upload to device
+You can specify the device port that VS Code should upload to.
+Duplicate the `custom_config.ini.example` file to `custom_config.ini` and set the `upload_port` there manually.
+If this option is not set, the upload port will be autodetected which can fail on some systems or might select the wrong device if other devices are plugged in.

+* Compiling the code fails
+Use the `Clean` command and delete the `.pio` directory.
+Compiling the code again should work now.
+If any errors persist, please create a new issue!

 ## [CLion](https://www.jetbrains.com/de-de/clion/)